StacyYang/MXNet-Gluon-SyncBN/README.rst

 How to use SyncBN
 -----------------

 ``from syncbn import BatchNorm`` and  use ModelDataParallel with the network (input and output are both a list of NDArray).
-Everything else looks almost the same as before
+Everything else looks the same as before

 .. code:: python